Parenting A Bipolar Teenager with Expert Guide!

 5. A mentally healthy parent is important against bipolar disorder!

 Parents must take care of their mental health too.
-They can seek professional help in the forms of therapies, community programs, and even friends and family.
+They can seek professional help in the forms of therapies, community programs, support groups, and even friends and family.
 Talking with other parents having teenagers suffering from bipolar disorder can also help a lot.
 All in all, the mental health of parents shows how psychologically strong the teens will be.

 7. Importance of medication in bipolar disorder!